Prisoner's dilemma: Asymmetric prisoner's dilemmas

-A more general set of games are asymmetric.
+A more general set of games is asymmetric.
 As in the prisoner's dilemma, the best outcome is cooperation, and there are motives for defection.
 Unlike the symmetric prisoner's dilemma, though, one player has more to lose and/or more to gain than the other.
-Some such games have been described as a prisoner's dilemma in which one prisoner has an alibi, whence the term "alibi game".
+Some such games have been described as a prisoner's dilemma in which one prisoner has an alibi, hence the term "alibi game".

 In experiments, players getting unequal payoffs in repeated games may seek to maximize profits, but only under the condition that both players receive equal payoffs; this may lead to a stable equilibrium strategy in which the disadvantaged player defects every X game, while the other always co-operates.
 Such behavior may depend on the experiment's social norms around fairness.

-Guardian's Dilemma

-It is not only prisoners who face dilemmas.
-Guardians also confront situations in which there are only unattractive choices from which to choose.
-Examples can easily be found in cases where one agent must smooth tensions between its own partners: one can think of two colleagues jockeying for career advancement and the troubles this causes their company's managing director; two officials competing for promotion and the tension this causes for the head of their bureau; or in parenting when two siblings vie for attention and the anxiety this causes their parents.
-If the behaviour of the guardian satisfies one side, the other side feels exposed and alienated.

-From an international relations perspective, Dr Spyros Katsoulas introduces the concept of the guardian's dilemma.
-The guardian's dilemma is defined as the condition in which two states maintain their enmity towards one another despite sharing a stronger common ally.
-By default, a dilemma is a situation with unsatisfactory choices.
-The guardian's dilemma lies in the fact that the stronger state can neither stay out of a crisis between its allies nor get actively involved without affecting the fragile equilibrium.
-If the guardian abstains, the situation may spin out of control; if the guardian gets involved, any tilt against one side may be seen as a victory or a window of opportunity for the other.
-Expanding on Glenn Snyder's concept of the alliance security dilemma, the outcomes of the interaction between the guardian and the two smaller partners are described as abandonment, entrapment, and emboldening.

 Software

-Several software packages have been created to run prisoner's dilemma simulations and tournaments, some of which have available source code.
+Several software packages have been created to run simulations and tournaments of the prisoner's dilemma, some of which have their source code available: